One Arrested On Arson Charge For Massive Spring Fire

 COSTILLA COUNTY, Colo.
-(CBS4) – Officials in Costilla County say they arrested one man on arson charges for the Spring Fire.
+(CBS4) – Officials in Costilla County say they arrested one man, identified as Jesper Jorgenson, on arson charges for the Spring Fire.

 The Spring Fire has grown yet again, sitting at more than 38,000 acres.